StrangeButUntrue/micropython-ri5/docs/library/sys.rst

 .. data:: modules

    Dictionary of loaded modules.
-On some ports, it may not include builtin modules.
+On RI5, this doesn't include Python-builtin modules but does include modules loaded from the filesystem.

 .. data:: path